|

 The Notre Dame Cathedral tower visit is unfortunately not accessible for the disabled as

-there is no lift, but for those fit enough to climb well over 350 steps experiencing the
+there is no lift, but for those fit enough to climb the 402 steps experiencing the upper

 experience, although there is a small fee payable to do this.